 Interested in analyzing your spending more?
 Categorize each purchase by date, merchant and category.

-Keep on Top of Your Bills with Personal Capital
+Personal Capital Budgeting Helps You Keep on Top of Your Bills

 With all the time demands, it’s tough to stay on top of bills due dates and when you made your last payment.
 Personal Capital shows you when bills are due, the minimum payment along with total amount outstanding.